andym388/andym388/README.md

 The React Weaher App above is re-written in Node.js so that we can compare their differences in approach which are:<br>
 ▶️ Node.js App is a server-side App with access to the O/S, databases, file system and everything else to build a fully-functional App.<br>
 ▶️ Hence, it needs to be hosted on a full-stack hosting service such as Railway and Render.<br>
-▶️ A HTTP request is used to obtain the weather data from the OpenWeatherMap Database via an API Call.<br>
+▶️ A HTTP request is used to obtain the weather data from the OpenWeatherMap Database.<br>
 ▶️ In contract, the React App is a client-side App that just obtain the weather data via an API call and then display the data onto the browser.<br>